mayabrandi/clinical_EPPs/README.md

 `ssh gls@clinical-lims.scilifelab.se`

-You will need a password wich is keppt in the safety locker at clinical genomics.
+You will need a password wich is kept in the safety locker at clinical genomics.

 ## Insalling
 The procedure for installing is the same on both servers.